dunnock/react-sigma/README.md

 See [storybook for detailed usage examples](https://dunnock.github.io/react-sigma/).

-# Types

-All defined Sigma types stored under /types/sigma.js, can be used as a reference for objects and parameters.
-TODO: move to flow-typed

 # Components reference

+Please see [react-sigma reference](https://github.com/dunnock/react-sigma/blob/master/DOCS.md) for details.
+Below is a brief concept.

 ## Sigma

 Sigma is the main component which reserves <div> area with a given style (default is full width, 500px height), initializes renderer and camera in the given area and starts rendering graph.
-<Sigma> be composed with sigma sub-components using JSX syntax, e.g.:
+<Sigma> be composed with sigma plugins using JSX syntax, e.g.:

 ```
 <Sigma renderer="webgl" style={{maxWidth:"inherit", height:"400px"}}